-I am tired.
-Since the end of September last year I have done more than 900 hours of training and racing, and my body really feels it.
+What a year.
+For the 2017 season I completed more than 900 hours of training and racing, and my body really feels it.
 But despite the physical tiredness, I have an incredible feeling of accomplishment after a year that has exceeded all expectations.
-So I welcome the tiredness.

 So what was the season tally?
 A total of 14 race and stage wins and 23 podiums in Belgium and internationally, including overall victories in the Giro Sardinia and Viking Tour of Norway, 2nd at the Tour of Cyprus and 3rd at the Tour of Good Hope, South Africa where I also took the King of the Mountains jersey.
 I had three race wins in Flanders, and several podiums at races in the Ardennes.
 In addition to the podiums, I had around a dozen top ten finishes including 4th in the Tour of Brussels.
 Two of my wins were from solo breakaways, while the rest came in sprint finishes.